Itzhak Brook: Medical research & work

 Brook has developed treatment guidelines for primary care clinicians, and has also done work on infectious disease of broad public interest.
 His main research interests are anaerobic infections, sinusitis, and tonsillitis.
 He is a long-standing campaigner against overuse of antibiotics which can lead to antibiotic resistance, has researched common health threats like disease transmission on airplanes, while dispelling common concerns about contaminated library books and subway handlebars.
 He has also been an expert source for major media on health issues like AZT, improving patient care after his own serious illness and cancer, and preventing medical errors.

 Brook authored publications in scientific journals and 10 medical textbooks.
 He is the author of "The Laryngectomee Guide" that was published in 22 languages.

 He was the US editor of Journal of Pediatric Infectious Diseases, Editor Textbook of "Pediatrics Infectious Diseases " at Medscape Reference, Section Editor of "Pediatric Infections" at Current Infectious Diseases Report, associate editor of Journal of Medical Case Reports, a member of the editorial board of several medical journals, and a board member of the Head and Neck Cancer Alliance.

 During his service in the United States Navy he researched the treatment of bacterial infections after ionized radiation for which he was awarded three Defense Meritorious Service Medals.
 Brook received the 2012 J. Conley Medical Ethics Award of the American Academy of Otolaryngology–Head and Neck Surgery.

+Brook was an expert witness on behalf of Vietnamese children injured in the 1975 Tan Son Nhut Lockheed C-5 crash during Operation Babylift in 1975.
+He examined 135 children in the US and Europe and testified on their behalf in nine trials.
+In doing so he testified against the US Navy, which was his employer.
+The US Navy attempted to block his testimony, causing a judge to reprimand the US government for witness tampering.
+Brook's testimony resulted in Lockheed Martin and the US government being found to have been negligent and ordered to pay for the children's rehabilitation.

 Brook was a fellow of the Infectious Diseases Society of America, the Society for Pediatric Research, and the Pediatric Infectious Diseases Society.
 His research interests included anaerobic infections, the pathogenesis and therapy of polymicrobial infections, including upper respiratory tract infections (i.e. sinusitis, tonsillitis).